scruffaluff/scaffold-python/README.md

 git init
 ```

-Then the development environment is configured and you are ready to code.
+Then the development environment is configured, and you are ready to code.

 ## Tooling